samuelcolvin/nosht/README.md

 You can generate most of the files for `favicons/` using [this helpful service](https://realfavicongenerator.net/).
 The only exception is `logo.png` which should be a 380x150px logo for your service.

-`.env.production` provides production settings for "create react apps" build, it should contain the following
+`.env.production` provides production settings for the "create react apps" build, it should contain the following

 ```
 REACT_APP_SITE_NAME='<the name of your service/company>'